History of the Finger Lakes

 A Place of Legends

 To the Native Americans this was a place of mystery and beauty.
 So great was their love for their home, it was believed to have been handcrafted by the Creator himself.
-The legend goes “The Finger Lakes came into being when the Great Spirit looked upon this land with special favor and reached down to bless it, leaving the imprint of His hand”
+The legend goes “The Finger Lakes came into being when the Great Spirit looked upon this land with special favor and reached down to bless it, leaving the imprint of His hand.”

 Some of Mother Nature’s Finest Work

-Eleven pristine lakes make their mark in the middle of the state.
+Eleven pristine lakes make their mark in the middle of New York state.
 At the end of the last Ice Age, roughly two million years ago, glaciers stretched across much of North America.
 As they moved and retreated, the ground beneath was carved out, leaving behind the long narrow lakes, waterfalls, and deep gorges that we know today.
 The glaciers had such an impact on this region that many of the geologic anomalies found here aren’t found in many other places.
 The drumlins that line Lake Ontario and the unique Y shape of Keuka Lake are just two examples.